larntz/lemmy-directory/content/community/lemmy.ml/bladerunner.md

 ---
 title: "Blade Runner"
 name: "bladerunner"
-description: "A sublemmy dedicated to Blade Runner and Blade Runner 2049.
-The 1982 dystopian science fiction action film directed by Ridley Scott and starring Harrison Ford, Rutger Hauer, and Sean Young - and it’s sequel directed by Denis Villeneuve. **Rules:**- Respect your fellow humans and please keep posts relevant to the Blade Runner universe- If you found the image on the web, it is encouraged to put the direct link to the image in the ‘Link’ field when creating a post, instead of uploading the image to Lemmy.
+description: "A sublemmy dedicated to Blade Runner, Blade Runner 2049, the upcoming Amazon show, and any comics.**Rules:**- Respect your fellow humans and please keep posts relevant to the Blade Runner universe- If you found the image on the web, it is encouraged to put the direct link to the image in the ‘Link’ field when creating a post, instead of uploading the image to Lemmy.
 Direct links usually end in .jpg, .png, etc."
 type: community
-date: "2023-06-16 22:57:21"
+date: "2023-06-19 11:36:44"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.ml/c/bladerunner"
 host: lemmy.ml
 lastmod: "{[ .Updated }}"
-subscribers: 5
+subscribers: 6
 posts: 1
 comments: 0
 weight: 1